 This recipe will feed 1 person for a whole week, or two people for a whole week if you switch it up between eggs and granola clusters.

 This means that you’ll be able to make a big batch on Sunday and have a super quick breakfast recipe for during the week when getting the kids ready is more important.

 Of course, this keto granola is homemade.
 Store-bought granola can be very expensive because it contains many expensive ingredients that then need to be “marked up” for profit.
 You’re saving yourself money, plus you’re getting the best ingredients possible.
 Win-Win.

 You could also add 1 – 2 tablespoons of cocoa powder to make this into a Keto Chocolate Granola.
 YUM!

-- Preheat your oven to 180C (355F).
-Chop all the seeds and nuts into around 4 - 5 pieces each where possible.
+- Preheat your oven to 180C (360F).
+Chop all the seeds and nuts into around 4 - 5 pieces each where possible (or pulse 12 times in a food processor).
 Place into a large bowl.

 - Add the rest of the ingredients into the bowl, and mix around.

 - On a baking tray with parchment paper, place the granola out into a flat even layer.
 Place in the oven for 15 mins.